MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ![Alt text](./images/1_docker-start.png)

-### Re-running containers with Docker networking, and Docker Volumes
+###  8.5. <a name='Re-runningcontainerswithDockernetworkingandDockerVolumes'></a>Re-running containers with Docker networking, and Docker Volumes
 We will now re-run (i.e. re-create) our `Postgres container` with the added network, so that the pgAdmin container can later find it from the same network (we'll use `pg-database` for the container name).
 We will also use the docker volume for storage

 ```bash